SwedbankPay/developer.swedbankpay.com/payments/invoice/index.md

                       Swedbank Pay's APIs yet." %}

-{% include jumbotron.html body="**Invoice Payments** is one of the easiest and safest payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
+{% include jumbotron.html body="**Invoice Payments** is one of the easiest and safest payment services where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
 Choose between our **Direct**, **Redirect** and **Seamless view** integration options." %}